PaulMDecker/cse212final-priject/stack.md

 ### stack syntax
 There are five basic parts to stack syntax
-(note my_stack is just a placeholder, you can name your stack whatever you want)
+(note my_stack is just a placeholder; you can name your stack whatever you want)

 Stack Operation|  description  | code                 | Big O Performance
 ---------------|---------------|----------------------|----------------